Allen Robinson II Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 Recent Performances

-- In last week's game against the Buccaneers, Robinson was targeted four times and recorded two catches for 16 yards.
+- In last week's matchup with the Buccaneers, Robinson reeled in two passes for 16 yards while being targeted four times.

-- Robinson has racked up 101 yards over his last three outings (33.7 receiving yards per game), hauling in 10 balls on 16 targets.
+- Robinson has caught 10 passes on 16 targets for 101 yards over his last three games, averaging 33.7 yards per game.

 Robinson's Chicago Teammates